Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 Each tree node stores the rank of an enqueuer process.
 This rank corresponds to the enqueuer node with the minimum timestamp among the node's children's ranks.
 The tree node that's attached to an enqueuer node is called a *leaf node*, otherwise, it's called an *internal node*.

-Note that if a local SPSC is empty, the `min_timestamp` variable of the corresponding enqueuer node is set to `MAX` and the corresponding leaf node's rank is set to a `DUMMY` rank.
+Note that if a local SPSC is empty, the `min_timestamp` variable of the corresponding enqueuer node is set to `MAX_TIMESTAMP` and the corresponding leaf node's rank is set to `DUMMY_RANK`.

 #place(
   center + top,